korneliuspardosi/PADK/README.md

 * Ablaza, C. M. J., Alladi, V., & Pape, U. J. (2023). *Indonesia’s informal economy: Measurement, evidence, and a research agenda*.
 World Bank.
 * Hapsari, I. M., Yu, S., Pape, U. J., & Mansour, W. (2023). *Informality in Indonesia: Levels, trends, and features*.
 World Bank.
 * Rothenberg, A. D., et al. (2016).
 Rethinking Indonesia's informal sector. *World Development*, 80, 96-113.

-Due to privacy and copyright policies, the raw ISES 2023 dataset is not publicly available in this repository.
-Researchers interested in replicating this study can access the dataset through the official World Bank Microdata Library portal.